Tanhongyun/SDT-LFRL-AGIQA/README.md

-# SDT-LFRL-AGIQA
+# SVD-LQFRL-AGIQA
 Official repository for our AGIQA method
-Structured Diagnostic Text Reframing and Latent Factor Representation Learning for AI-Generated Image Quality Assessment
+Structured Visual Description Generation and Latent Quality Factor Representation Learning for AI-Generated Image Quality Assessment

 This repository is the official project page for our work on AI-generated image quality assessment.